 The Statement of Activities - Cash Basis demonstrates the degree to which the direct disbursements of a given function or segment is offset by program receipts.
 Direct disbursements are those that are clearly identifiable with a specific function or segment.
 Program receipts include 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment, and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
 General receipts include all other receipts properly not included as program receipts.
-The Agency reported the following general receipts: Appropriations, which are granted by the Legislature to make disbursements and to incur obligations.
+The Agency reported the following general receipts: appropriations, which are granted by the Legislature to make disbursements and to incur obligations.
 The amount of appropriations reported as receipts is the amount expended.

 Fund Financial Statements.
 The fund financial statements provide information about the Agency's funds.
-GAAP requires separate statements by fund category - governmental, proprietary, and fiduciary.
+GAAP requires separate statements by fund category governmental, proprietary, and fiduciary.
 The Agency uses only the governmental fund category.
+When resources for a specific purpose are available in more than one fund balance classification, the Auditor of Public Accounts policy is to use resources in the following order: restricted and assigned.
 The emphasis of fund financial statements is on the major governmental funds.
 Both governmental funds of the Agency are major funds and are identified as follows: